 Watch our step by step video!

-I decided to make a dozen bottles for gifts this year and made sure to make some for myself.
+I made a dozen bottles for gifts this year and made sure to make some for myself.
 I’m thoughtful like that, haha.
 These small bottles are great for gift-giving, but with the insane amount of baking that I do, I think a mason jar would be more my style for personal use.
+The ideal time to make vanilla is in January so that it can age all year long, but you can make it a few months before Christmas as well.

 I’d seen pure vanilla extract recipes and tutorials floating around for years.
 It’s not new or rocket science.
 Apparently, everyone has been making it this way since the 1800s.
-It was one of those things that I was like, “I’d like to do that sometime” but never did until the gals at Tried and True Moms reminded me about it on Instagram.
-I also learned a few tips from the Pioneer Woman (Ree Drummond) and about a dozen other websites.
+It was one of those things that I was like, “I’d like to do that sometime” but never did.
 I may have been late to the game, but was just happy to finally be on board.

-Here is how we made ours.
+Here is how we make ours.
 Ruby was right there with me every step of the way and can’t wait to bring a bottle to her teacher for Christmas.
 This is a great gift to make before the craziness of the holidays begins.
-Make a batch at the end of summer or fall and it will be ready by Christmas!
+Make a batch earlier in the year and it will be ready by Christmas!

 Pure Vanilla Extract Ingredients

-- 4 oz. bottles: any glass bottle with a good lid will work
+- 4 oz. bottles: any glass jar or glass bottle with a good lid will work (clear or amber-colored)

 - labels: nice for gift-giving